grapkos/grapcore/README.md

 + Controlling vehicle sirens, changing seats
 + Holding F while exiting will keep the engine running

-Feel free to delete anything you don’t like when adding this resource to your server.
+<b>Feel free to delete anything you don’t like when adding this resource to your server.</b>

 ## Credits
 Luxart